bahaidev/textbrowser/README.md

 1. Waiting: ES6 Modules in browser or if need Babel routine: Switch to imports over script tags and functions passing main functions as arguments

+1. Use schema-detection of type for sorting--integer parsing only on URL params per schema); see `resultsDisplay.js` with to-do by `parseInt` (and also see `String()` conversions)
+1. Locales
+    1. Check `localizeParamNames` (preference)?
+    1. Test all locales and works and combos
+1. Handle defaults for empty boxes if not already
+1. Add prior transpose functionality (affects header, footer, and body)
 1. Uncomment and complete random code
     1. random within specific part of browse field range (e.g., within a specific book)?
         1. Have special meta-data for per book/chapter maximums (Bible/Qur'an) to allow accurate and also for random verses?
     1.  with context
-1. Add prior transpose functionality
-1. For Results display page (`browse9.php` equivalent)
-    1. Handle defaults for empty boxes if not already
-    1. Test all locales and works and combos
-    1. Allow tables to be re-sortable via JavaScript which allows sorting by multiple columns with various data, etc.
-1. See todos in code
+    1. Leverage this code for random to implement random feature across works within group or across all groups
+1. Optimize Jamilih to build strings (for performance and also for server) and utilize here; also to preprocess files like our templates to convert Jamilih to complete string concatenation as is somewhat faster
 1. Plugins/Automated fields
     1. Include extensibility mechanism
         1. Admin/files-driven and ideally user-driven (though security issue for